Part-time Student Funding:

 - all pages of your most recent Tax Credit Award

-- our ‘Confirmation of benefit form’ which you can download from our website www.saas.gov.uk
+- our ‘Confirmation of benefits form’ which you can download from our website www.saas.gov.uk

 - a copy of your most recent bank statement showing payment reference ‘DWP’